 - Bad weather is better for this test – low-light is required for wide-opened apertures to slow down shutter speed.

 ‘What does it mean?’ – my conclusion:

-This is unequal battle of one of the most expensive Minolta’s lens versus one of the cheapest.
-Result is amazing: in general – both lenses are the same.
-Even more: if ‘to use microscope’ then very slight advantage of Minolta MD 128mm F2.8 on apertures up to F4 can be spotted.
-But the difference is so small that better to think both lenses provide the similar quality from the sharpness point of view.
-So, resolutions tests can’t help photographer to make a choice between this pair and lens selection should be based on other characteristics.
+This is the unequal battle of one of the most expensive Minolta’s lenses versus one of the cheapest.
+The result is amazing: in general – both lenses are the same.
+Even more: if ‘to use microscope’ then the very slight advantage of Minolta MD 128mm F2.8 on apertures up to F4 can be spotted.
+But the difference is so small that better to think both lenses provide a similar quality from the sharpness point of view.
+So, resolutions tests can’t help the photographer to make a choice between this pair and lens selection should be based on other characteristics.